FAQ’s on Spinal Decompression Therapy

 Are there Medical Problems where Decompression Therapy is Not Recommended?

-Lumbar Decompression Therapy is inadvisable for pregnant women, those who have severe osteoporosis, those with certain cancer diagnoses and treatments or after a spinal surgery when hardware is in place like screws and rods.
+Spinal Decompression Therapy is inadvisable for pregnant women, those who have severe osteoporosis, those with certain cancer diagnoses and treatments or after a spinal surgery when hardware is in place like screws and rods.
 Spinal fusion surgery with no hardware is okay along with spinal surgery with no fusion.

 Do Individuals Also Obtain Physical Therapy?